 The "Little League Volunteer Application" must be maintained by the president of the local league Board of Directors for all the persons named above.
-The president must maintain the application, at a minimum, for the duration of the applicant's service to the league for that year.
+The president must maintain the application, for at least two years after the volunteer is no longer in the league.
 Failure to comply with this regulation may result in suspension or revocation of tournament privileges and/or suspension or revocation of the local league's charter by action of the Charter or Tournament Committees in Williamsport.

-NOTE: The local league may add information to the form.
-However, the local league shall only modify or adapt the "Little League Volunteer Application" in order to comply with local, state, provincial, or national laws.
+Note: The local league may add information to the form.
+However, the local league shall only modify national laws.

-The Official Regulations and Playing Rules for All Divisions of Little League Baseball® is produced solely for the use of baseball programs chartered with Little League Baseball, Incorporated (chartered Little League programs), and only for the calendar year designated on the cover.
-All other use is prohibited, including use by leagues not charted by Little League Baseball, Incorporated.
-Little League Baseball, Incorporated assumes no liability for any unauthorized use of this information.
-Note that any changes, updates, or corrections to these Official Regulations and Playing Rules will be communicated to charted Little League programs and District Administrators.
+The Official Regulations, Playing Rules, and Operating Polices for all divisions of Little League Baseball® are produced solely for the use of baseball programs chartered with Little League Baseball, Incorporated (chartered Little League programs), and only for the calendar year designated on the cover.
+All other use is prohibited, including use by leagues not chartered by Little League Baseball, Incorporated Little League Baseball, Incorporated assumes no liability for any unauthorized use of this information.
+Any and all challenges to the meaning or applicability of the above referenced Official Regulations, Playing Rules, and Operating Policies, unless specifically stated otherwise herein, shall be interpreted and decided by Little League Baseball, Incorporated in its sole discretion and such determination shall be final and binding.
+Note that any changes, updates, or corrections to these Official Regulations, Playing Rules, and Operating Policies will be communicated to chartered Little League programs and District Administrators.
 For information on affiliating with Little League, visit LittleLeague.org.

-© 2016 Little League Baseball, Incorporated, All rights reserved.
+© 2018 Little League Baseball, Incorporated.
+All Rights Reserved.

-Little Little League Baseball and Softball does not limit participation in its activities on the basis of disability, race, creed, color, national origin, gender, sexual preference, or religious preference.
-ISBN-978-1-4951-8190-0
+Little League Baseball and Softball does not limit participation in its activities on the basis of disability, race, creed, color, national origin, gender, sexual preference, or religious preference.
+ISBN-978-1-5323-5808-1